Classical Music For the World

 Fo Guang Shan Xiang Yun Temple 6720 N Capital of Texas Hwy, Austin, TX 78731

-Classical Music For the World’s “Music in Life” is a lively, interactive, open discussion of how life is reflected in musical compositions.
-Also, live music performances and stories are shared by the guest musicians.
+Classical Music For the World’s “Music in Life” is a lively, interactive, and open discussion on how life is reflected in musical compositions, while live music performances are presented and stories are shared by the guest musicians and speakers.
 When our emotions tell us that we need to shout out our troubled feelings, we can find these intense expressions in music that speak for us.
 When we are sad and seek comfort, we can find music that soothes our troubled souls.
-In short, life is reflected in music, and music is a part of life.
+We can also use music to reflect our joys, triumphs, and happiness as we figuratively march in step to its triumphant rhythms.
+In short, life can be found in music, and music is reflected in life.
+In this program, attendees will discuss these topics and how we can merge these comparable mediums of music and life.

-Discussions can span such topics as nature, humanity, history, art, philosophy, religion, culture, science, technology, current issues, the future, and beyond.
+Discussions can span a wide range of topics, including nature, humanity, history, art, philosophy, religion, culture, science, technology, current issues, the future, and beyond.
 The program can also include film screenings and exhibitions.

 PROGRAM